lammps/lammps/doc/src/neigh_modify.rst

          group-ID = only build pair neighbor lists for atoms in this group *exclude* values:
          *type* M N
-           M,N = exclude if one atom in pair is type M, other is type N (M and N may be typelabels) *group* group1-ID group2-ID
+           M,N = exclude if one atom in pair is type M, other is type N (M and N may be type labels) *group* group1-ID group2-ID
            group1-ID,group2-ID = exclude if one atom is in 1st group, other in 2nd
          *molecule/intra* group-ID